ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Abstract
 The implementation requires official assistance to design visual operation interfaces.
 The goal is to make view source code from designers directly usable by developers without inserting any code, including visually designed animations.
-All developers need to do is binding `view` with dynamic data in Kt files, which corresponds to a new imperative multiplatform UI system with Kotlin that could be optimized by {{< newTab `MVB` "../android" >}}.
+All developers need to do is bind `view` with dynamic data in Kt files, which corresponds to a new imperative multiplatform UI system with Kotlin that could be optimized by {{< newTab `MVB` "../android" >}}.
 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.